gavinhoward/bc/manuals/build.md

 The root directory to install data files in.

+Can be overridden by passing the `--datarootdir` option to `configure.sh`.

 Defaults to `$PREFIX/share`.

 ### `DATADIR`

 The directory to install data files in.

+Can be overridden by passing the `--datadir` option to `configure.sh`.

 Defaults to `$DATAROOTDIR`.

 ### `MANDIR`

 The directory to install manpages in.

+Can be overridden by passing the `--mandir` option to `configure.sh`.

 Defaults to `$DATADIR/man`